roman-milk/roman-milk.github.io/human-android.md

  "Never mind, just day dreaming.
 By the way, talking of back there, you have a finger in the wrong hole.
 Whoa!
 Maybe not!
 Keep wriggling your finger just like that.
 Oh!
 Nice!
 Move your thumb over a bit.
 That's it!
 Good boy, you've found my clit.
 Oh!
 That is so very nice.
 Full marks to the young man, with his finger up teachers' ass," Anne sighed.

  "What a pleasant way to spend an evening, I could get very used to this," she sighed again.
-Report_Story #1